eriksvoboda/MechaCar_Statistical_Analysis/README.md

 ### Lot 1 T-Test
 ![](images/lot1_ttest.png)

+With a P-Vlaue of 1 Lot 1 is not statistically significant enough to reject the null hypothesis.

 ### Lot 2 T-Test
 ![](images/lot2_ttest.png)

+With a P-Vlaue of 0.607 Lot 2 is still slightly too high of a P-Vlaue to reject the null hypothesis.

 ### Lot 3 T-Test
 ![](images/lot3_ttest.png)

+Lot 3 has a P-Vlaue of 0.04168 which is just below 0.05 and using a confidence level of 95 percent meaning the results are statistically significant and we can reject the null hypothesis.

 ## Study Design: MechaCar vs Competition